SALP Chapter 17

 "Lanthe sis!"

-"Can I take our Lanthe sis with me?"
+"Can I take Lanthe sis with me?"

 When Lanthe looked back at Warner as if seeking permission, he nodded.